Museums in Stockholm with free entry

 Swedish Museum of Natural History – Photo: © canyalcin/Shutterstock.com

-With ten permanent collections that explore our natural world in a wholly unique way, along with visiting exhibitions that deepen our knowledge, the Swedish Museum of Natural History (Naturhistoriska riksmuseet) is perfect for the whole family.
-While entry is free Cosmonova, with its IMAX theatre, will cost 60 SEK for children and 120 SEK for adults.
+With ten permanent collections that explore our natural world in a wholly unique way, along with visiting exhibitions that deepen our knowledge, the Swedish Museum of Natural History (Naturhistoriska riksmuseet) is perfect for the whole family and a popular museum for kids.
+While entry is free Cosmonova, with its IMAX theatre, costs money.

 Swedish Center for Architecture and Design